pi-hole/pi-hole/README.md

 - **Fast**: speeds up the feel of everyday browsing by caching DNS queries, saving bandwidth
 - **Lightweight**: runs smoothly and requires [minimal resources](https://discourse.pi-hole.net/t/hardware-software-requirements/273)
 - **Robust**: a command line interface for those preferring CLI, and/or wanting to automate tasks
-- **Informative**: a beautiful and secure Web Admin dashboard to control your Pi-hole
+- **Informative**: a beautiful and secure Web Interface dashboard to control your Pi-hole
 - **Versatile**: can optionally function as a DHCP server, ensuring each device will not need further intervention
 - **Scalable**: [capable of handling hundreds of millions of queries](https://pi-hole.net/2017/05/24/how-much-traffic-can-pi-hole-handle/) when installed on powerful hardware
 - **Modern**: blocks ads over both IPv4 and IPv6